feralpacket/preonic_keymap/README.md

 ```

 ### Cisco Aliases Emulated with Leader Key
-Used the Leader Key feature to emulate the alias commands available in Cisco IOS.
-The LEADER_TIMEOUT is set to 2000 ms.  Meaning, you have up to 2 seconds between key presses.
+I'm using the Leader Key feature to emulate the alias commands available in Cisco IOS.
+The LEADER_TIMEOUT is set to 2000 ms (this will change as I get use to this feature).
+Meaning, you have up to 2 seconds between key presses.
 After the key sequence is pressed, wait 2 seconds and the alias will be sent as a string of text.
-Change as necessary.
+Do not hit enter after entering the key sequence.
+Change the timeout as necessary in the config.h file.

 To use this feature, press the leader_key and then press the key sequence in order.
 Wait 2 seconds.
-Look at the keymap.c file to see which key KC_LEAD is associated with.
-Change as necessary.
+Look at the keymap.c file to see which key KC_LEAD is associated with (I'll probably move it around a few times).
+Change the key KC_LEAD is associated with as necessary.

 I've used the mneumonic convention of using one character for each command word.
+The command "show ip interface brief" is configured with the alias or key sequence of "siib".
 There are a few that deviate.
-The big one is the "show archive" command using the alias "diff".
-I didn't create key sequences for do commands while in configuration mode.
+The big one difference, the "show archive" command is using the key sequence "diff".
+I didn't create key sequences for any do commands while in configuration mode.
 When in configuration mode, type "do " (include a space after "do"), then the leader_key, then the key sequence.

 - https://thomasbaart.nl/2018/12/20/qmk-basics-leader-key/